Holi0317/sms-library-api/README.md

 (Not yet finished.
 I haven't finish kubernetes part)

-## TODO
+# TODO
- - Refactor backend and timer to TypeScript
+ - Backend and timer: Refactor to TypeScript
+ - Backend and timer: await and async
- - Replace current (broken) test system with ava.js
+ - Test: Replace with ava.js
- - Split timer/refresh-calendar into smaller functions.
+ - Timer: split refresh-calendar task.
 Seriously I have no idea what I am reading.
- - Automatic shell script for build, deploy, environment variables, etc. Except for writing code.
+ - Misc: Automatic shell script (or node?) for build, deploy, environment variables, etc.
+ - Backend and frontend: Use fetch for http request
+ - Backend: library API rewrite
+ - Backend: update jade to pug js

-## License
+# License
 This project is released under MIT License.